chinapedia/wikipedia.abstract.en/Page/Haiti.md

 In 1925, the city of Jacmel was the first area in the Caribbean to have electricity and was subsequently dubbed the _City of Light_.[234]

 Today, Haiti relies heavily on an oil alliance with Petrocaribe for much of its energy requirements.
 In recent years, hydroelectric, solar and wind energy have been explored as possible sustainable energy sources.[235]
-Power_plant_in_Port-au-Prince.JPEG As of 2017, among all the countries in the Americas, Haiti is producing the least amount of energy.
+As of 2017, among all the countries in the Americas, Haiti is producing the least amount of energy.
 Less than a quarter of the country has electric coverage.[236]
 Most regions of Haiti that do have energy are powered by generators.
 These generators are often expensive and produce a lot of pollution.
 The areas that do get electricity experience power cuts on a daily basis, and some areas are limited to 12 hours of electricity a day.
 Electricity is provided by a small number of independent companies: Sogener, E-power, and Haytrac.[237]
 There is no national electricity grid within the country.[238]
 The most common source of energy used is wood, along with charcoal.
 In Haiti, about 4 million metric tons of wood products are consumed yearly.[239]
 Like charcoal and wood, petroleum is also an important source of energy for Haiti.
 Since Haiti cannot produce its own fuel, all fuel is imported.
 Yearly, around 691,000 tons of oil is imported into the country.[240]

 On 31 October 2018, Evenson Calixte, the General Director of energy regulation (ANARSE) announced the 24 hour electricity project.
 To meet this objective, 236 Megawatt needs to installed in Port-au-Prince alone, with an additional 75 Megawatt needed in all other regions in the country.
 Presently only 27,5% of the population has access to electricity; moreover, the national energy agency l'Électricité d'Haïti (Ed'H) is only able to meet 62% of overall electricity demand said Fritz Caillot, the Minister of Public Works, Transportation and Communication (Travaux publics, transport et communication (TPTC)).[241]

 Personal income

-CapHaitienMarche.jpg ]]
+]]

 _The World Factbook_ reports a shortage of skilled labor, widespread unemployment and underemployment, saying "more than two-thirds of the labor force do not have formal jobs."
 It is also often stated that three-quarters of the population lives on US$2 or less per day.[242]